SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/11_Graph✅/GRAPH.md

 # Graph Data Structure in C#

-## Introduction
+## What is Graph?
-A graph is a collection of nodes (vertices) and edges connecting them.
+Graph is a collection of data item called node, where nodes are connected to each-other by the help of edge.
-Graphs are used to represent various real-world problems like social networks, transportation systems, and more.
-In this guide, we will explore the implementation of a graph data structure in C#.
+    -> A graph 'G' can be represent on ordered pair i.e. G(V, E).
+    -> Where 'V' indicates no. of vertices or nodes and 'E' indicates no. of edges.

 ## Components of a Graph
 - **Vertex (Node)**: A fundamental part of a graph that represents an entity.
 For example, in a social network, each person can be represented as a vertex.